Women's and Gender Studies

 The required courses in the major and minor explore gender and justice issues, provide the methods and information to conduct rigorous analysis, engage our students in ways that challenge them to expand their thinking about the material they meet in the world, and give them the opportunity to embody feminist pedagogies.
 The elective courses will do the same in the context of their fields of study.

 Students have the opportunity to participate in a variety of off-campus study programs, internships, fellowships, and research projects that acquaint them with women's and gender issues (information available through the Center for Global Programs, Knowlton Center for Career Exploration, and Lisska Center for Intellectual Engagement).
 Students are encouraged to develop leadership skills by taking an active part in campus life, including engaging in projects developed inside and outside the academic program.
 Such projects have included a national grant application, a campus-wide study on violence, and a benefit concert.
-Students have worked with the Center for Belonging and Inclusion, Office of Multicultural Student Affairs, Denisonians for Planned Parenthood, and It’s My Pleasure, as examples.
+Students have worked with the Center for Belonging and Inclusion on campus and have interned locally with Denison Museum, Licking County Department of Health, the Center for New Beginnings, Equitas Health, Ohio Progressive Asian Women Leadership, and nationally with Smithsonian Associates, Harvard University's Phillips Brooks House Association, and Asian Coalition Massachusetts, as examples.

 The Women's and Gender Studies Program sponsors regular symposia on gender issues that include presentations by scholars, artists, and activists from across the United States and abroad as well as our own faculty.
-With the support of the Laura C. Harris endowment, the Women's and Gender Studies Program has hosted internationally renowned scholars including Linda Alcoff, M. Jacqui Alexander, Gloria Anzaldúa, Judith Butler, Angela Davis, Cynthia Enloe, Anne Fausto-Sterling, Nancy Fraser, Jack Halberstam, bell hooks, Ericka Huggins, and Winona La Duke.
+With the support of the Laura C. Harris endowment, the Women's and Gender Studies Program has hosted internationally renowned scholars including Linda Alcoff, M. Jacqui Alexander, Gloria Anzaldúa, Ruha Benjamin, Judith Butler, Angela Davis, Cynthia Enloe, Anne Fausto-Sterling, Nancy Fraser, Jack Halberstam, Joy Harjo, bell hooks, Ericka Huggins, Lauren Klein, Winona La Duke, and Kim TallBear.
 The Women's and Gender Studies Program has an institutional membership in the National Women's Studies Association (NWSA) and has sponsored student memberships and conference participation.

 Faculty

-Director: Clare Jen (Associate Professor of Biology and Women's and Gender Studies)
+Director: Zarrina Juraqulova (Associate Professor of Economics; Affiliate Appointment in Women's and Gender Studies)

 Professor: Isis Nusair (International Studies and Women's and Gender Studies)